Kochi

 Kochi (/ˈkoʊtʃi/ KOH-chee, /ml/), formerly known as Cochin (/ˈkoʊtʃɪn/ KOH-chin), is a major port city along the Malabar Coast of India bordering the Laccadive Sea.
-It is part of the district of Ernakulam in the state of Kerala.
-The city is also commonly referred to as Ernakulam.
+It is part of the district of Ernakulam in the state of Kerala and is the financial, industial and commercial capital of the state.
+The city is also commonly referred to as Ernakulam, which is its central business district.
 As of 2011, the Kochi Municipal Corporation had a population of 677,381 over an area of 94.88 km^{2}, and the larger Kochi urban agglomeration had over 2.1 million inhabitants within an area of 440 km^{2}, making it the largest and the most populous metropolitan area in Kerala.
 Kochi city is also part of the Greater Cochin development region and is classified as a Tier-II city by the Government of India.
 The civic body that governs the city is the Kochi Municipal Corporation, which was constituted in the year 1967, and the statutory bodies that oversee its development are the Greater Cochin Development Authority (GCDA) and the Goshree Islands Development Authority (GIDA).

 Nicknamed the Queen of the Arabian Sea, Kochi was an important spice trading center on the west coast of India from antiquity.
 The port of Muziris traded with the Romans, Persians, Arabs, and Chinese.
-From 1503 to 1663, the Portuguese established Fort Kochi (Fort Emmanuel), before it was taken over by the Dutch in 1663.
+From 1503 to 1663, the Portuguese established Fort Emmanuel, before it was taken over by the Dutch in 1663.
 The Dutch then ceded the area to the United Kingdom.
 Kochi remained under the control of the Kingdom of Cochin, which became a princely state of the British.
+The construction of the Cochin Port and the reclamation of Willingdon Island in 1928 transformed Kochi into a major seaport and trading hub on the Malabar Coast.
+Over the following decades, the city developed into a major industrial and commercial centre, with shipbuilding, petroleum refining, and information technology becoming important parts of its economy.

-Today, Kochi is known as the financial, commercial and industrial capital of Kerala.
-Kochi is the only city in the country to have a water metro system, which has been described as the world's largest electric boat metro transportation infrastructure.
-Kochi also successfully conducted the test flight for Kerala's first seaplane service.
+Kochi houses major government institutions including the High Court of Kerala.
+It is home to Cochin Shipyard, the largest shipbuilding and maintenance facility in India in terms of capacity.
+Kochi is the first city in India to implement a water metro system, the Kochi Water Metro, an integrated urban water transport network that is being developed in phases.
+It is also the only city in Kerala to have a rapid transit system.
 The Cochin International Airport is the first in the world to operate solely on solar energy.
-Kochi was one of the 28 Indian cities among the emerging 440 global cities that will contribute 50% of the world GDP by 2025, in a 2011 study done by the McKinsey Global Institute.
-In July 2018, Kochi was ranked the topmost emerging future megacity in India by global professional services firm JLL.